mikestotik/proxy-chckr/README.md

 constructor(options: ProxyOptions)
 ```

-Creates a new instance of the `Proxy` class.
+Creates a new instance of the `ProxyChecker` class.

-- `options`: Proxy configuration options.
+- `options`: ProxyChecker configuration options.

 #### Methods